dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 !["Save All As HAR" option in Mozilla Firefox Dev Tools Network Tab](diagnostics/firefox-har-export.png)

-## Attaching Diagnostics files to GitHub issues
+## Attach diagnostics files to GitHub issues

 You can attach Diagnostics files to GitHub issues by renaming them so they have a `.txt` extension and then dragging and dropping them on to the issue.

 > [!NOTE]
-> Please do not paste the content of log files or network traces in GitHub issue.
+> Please don't paste the content of log files or network traces in GitHub issue.
 These logs and traces can be quite large and GitHub will usually truncate them.

 ![Dragging log files on to a GitHub issue](diagnostics/attaching-diagnostics-files.png)